Mercedes-Benz C-Class (W205): C 350e Plug-in Hybrid (2015–2019)

-C-Class Coupe (2015–2022)
+C-Class Coupé (2015–2023)

 Debuted at the 2015 Frankfurt Auto Show, the appearance of the C-Class coupe leans heavily on that of the 2014 C-Class saloon.
 The two cars share the same basic front-end styling treatment through to the leading edge of the doors.
 From the back, the second-generation C-Class Coupé closely mimics the design of the 2014 S-Class Coupé.

 The interior uses the same dashboard and switchgear as the 2014 C-Class saloon, but the C-Class coupe receives unique front sports seats with integral headrests as well as two individual rear seats.
 Because of the absence of a B-pillar, there is also a standard automatic seatbelt feeder similar to that used by the 2014 E-Class Coupé.

 A Bluetooth-compatible entertainment system allowing internet capability through a mobile phone is standard.
 Also included is the Attention Assist function, which warns the driver of inattentiveness and drowsiness.
 It is joined by Collision Prevention Assist, which can carry out autonomous braking at speeds up to 124 mph in combination with a further standard system called Adaptive Brake Assist.

 As part of Mercedes-Benz's efforts to establish itself at the forefront of autonomous driving technology, the 2015 C-Class Coupé also comes with an optional Distronic Plus system.
 It enables the Coupé to autonomously steer in order to remain in its lane at speeds between 0 and 124 mph.

-C-Class Cabriolet (2016–2022)
+C-Class Cabriolet (2016–2023)

-Mercedes-Benz’s first-ever C-Class Cabriolet (in fact the only compact cabriolet since 1955) was revealed at the 2016 Geneva Motor Show.
+Mercedes-Benz's first-ever C-Class Cabriolet (in fact the only compact cabriolet since 1955) was revealed at the 2016 Geneva Motor Show.
 Based on the C-Class Coupé, the four-seat soft-top keeps the same basic dimensions as the coupé, but is marginally taller.
 Its fabric roof can be opened or closed in 20 seconds at up to 50 km/h.
-When open, the roof is stored in the boot.
+When open, the roof is stored in the trunk.

 The interior of the C-Class Cabriolet is almost identical to that of the coupé but includes heat-reflecting leather and a switch on the centre console to open and close the roof.
 The sports seats also include Mercedes’ AIRSCARF heating system, while the AIRCAP system stops draughts inside the cabin.